 ETA: It looks like the alleged doxxing was actually an individual referencing a fact about Del Arroz’s child that Del Arroz himself had shared on Periscope and in earlier tweets.
 (I’ve blacked out that fact in the screenshot, and would appreciate it not being brought up in the comments.)

-But if you look through Jon Del Arroz’s interactions with others… Well, here’s a sampling of what people are talking about when they say Del Arroz harasses, insults, and trolls others, and distorts things for publicity and what someone once described as martyrbation.
+But if you look through Jon Del Arroz’s interactions with others… Well, here’s a sampling of what people are talking about when they say Del Arroz harasses, insults, and trolls others, and distorts things for what someone once described as martyrbation.
+And, of course, for publicity and marketing…

 My goal isn’t to trash Del Arroz, but to document a pattern of behavior.